davidnvq/pelican-blog/content/blog/paper/2018/face-detector-report/face-detector-report.md

 * Data analysis on Pascal Face

 ## Test with different scales
+Done
 * Make a python script to run on AFW Face.
 * Go to school to run it?
 May be.

 ## Train with lower anchors
+Not yet

 ## Train with lower connection
+Not yet

+## Train with focal_loss
+Not yet

 ## Train with lower topN
+Not yet
 * topN = 4